samoei-ftw/specno/README.md

 1. Ensure the backend services and database are running (`./db.sh` and `./run.sh`).
 2. Open Postman and import the collection or access it through the shared link.
-3. Use the collection to:
+3. Use the collection to run all the tests you'd like
-   - TODO- add list of tests here

 ### Notes